 Darjeeling Tea Tourism

 Darjeeling tea is one of the world's finest black teas.
-The known history of Darjeeling tea dates back to about 150 years when a british civil surgeon, Dr. Campbell first planted the seeds in his garden on an experimental basis.
+The known history of Darjeeling tea dates back to about 150 years when a British civil surgeon, Dr. Campbell first planted the seeds in his garden on an experimental basis.

 The first commercial production of tea started by British planters in 1852.
 Takvar near Darjeeling was one of the first tea gardens set up around this time.

 Darjeeling then was a small town used by British and the affluent Jamindars as a summer respite.
-The manufacturing of Tea is a labour intensive process.
+The manufacturing of Tea is a labor-intensive process.
 The requirement of the gardens drew people from across the border of Nepal to come and settle down in Darjeeling.
 Till today people from Nepalese origin constitute the largest section of the locals in Darjeeling.

 The total area under cultivation of 'Darjeeling Tea' is about 19,000 hectares and annual production reaches 10 million kgs.
 The industry employs more than 50 thousand people directly.
 A large number of others are engaged in plucking the tea during the season.